Updated July 2023

-Due to this announcement, we decided to pull the inventory sync feature from Rewind Copy, and instead focus on improving existing features and adding newly requested features.
+Due to this announcement, we decided to pull the inventory sync feature from Rewind Staging, and instead focus on improving existing features and adding newly requested features.

-The first rule of web development is: always have a backup.
+The first rule of web development is to always have a backup.
 The second rule of web development is: ALWAYS HAVE A BACKUP.

 Brad Pitt movie references aside, we strongly recommend having a backup of your Shopify store when making any changes.
-You just never know when you might make a mistake, or an app integration misbehaves.
-It’s always better to have a backup available so that you can undo any mistakes and restore your account to a previous point in time, than to risk losing the hours of work spent creating your stores.
+You never know when you might make a mistake or when a third-party app might misbehave.
+It’s always better to have a backup available so that you can undo any mistakes and restore your account to a previous point in time rather than risk losing the hours of work spent creating your stores.

-The easiest way to backup your Shopify store is to use the Rewind app.
+The easiest way to back up your Shopify store is to use Rewind Backups.
 You set it and forget it – knowing that a backup will automatically be created at the end of the day.
 You can also manually kick off a backup whenever you’d like.

 Running multiple Shopify stores is a lot of work.
-Being able to automate as much of the setup and maintenance as possible will give you more time to focus on helping customers and marketing your brands.
-Save yourself from the pain of manually duplicating Shopify stores by using the Rewind Copy app.
+Automating as much of the setup and maintenance as possible will give you more time to focus on helping customers and marketing your brands.
+Save yourself from the pain of manually duplicating Shopify stores by using Rewind Staging.